FORM 211: Sell a Property as a Non-Resident

 – Be the legally separated spouse with minor children who are habitually resident in Spain and depend on that person.

-When buying a property that is in Spanish territory to a person who is not tax resident in Spain it is mandatory that the buyer retains a sum of money equivalent to 3% of the price of the purchase to enter it into the Treasury.
-The declaration of this withholding, and subsequent income, is made through model 211, whether the acquirer is a natural or legal person and whether or not a tax resident.
+When buying a property in Spanish territory from a person who is not a tax resident in Spain, the buyer must retain a sum of money equivalent to 3% of the purchase price to enter it into the Treasury.
+The declaration of this withholding, and subsequent income, is made through Form 211, whether the acquirer is a natural or legal person and whether or not a tax resident.

 The presentation of the declaration and the income of the money equivalent to 3% of the purchase price must be made within one month from the date of transmission of the property.

-And model 210 declaring the equity gain obtained where the amount of the 3% retained will be deducted, must be made within 4 months from the date of transmission of the property.
+And Form 210 declaring the equity gain obtained where the amount of the 3% retained will be deducted, must be made within 4 months from the date of transmission of the property.

-At GM Tax we will solve all your doubts about the Non Resident Income Tax Law (IRNR) and its model 211, which can sometimes bring headaches.
+At GM Tax we will solve all your doubts about the Non-Resident Income Tax Law (IRNR) and its Form 211, which can sometimes bring headaches.
 We have extensive experience in managing issues related to the Tax Agency and we adapt to each case personally.
+Contact our tax advisors in Barcelona by email or phone.